-- 48. Any application to extend the time limit for filing the request to set the case down for trial and judgment must be made by way of an application, not by a notice of case management, to be presented during a civil or family practice session.
-This application must be supported by one or more affidavits, depending on the circumstances justifying the extension (article 173 C.C.P.). - 49.
-An application to extend the time limit by consent, containing supporting grounds, made on the form provided for this purpose (Schedule 6 which you can download by clicking here) need not be presented during a practice session but may simply be filed at the court office, along with the amended case protocol.
-The application will be dealt with by a special clerk or a judge.
+- 83. Any application to extend the time limit for filing the request to set the case down for trial and judgment must be made by way of an application, not by a notice of case management, to be presented during a practice session.
+This application must be supported by one or more affidavits, depending on the circumstances justifying the extension (article 173 C.C.P.). - 84.
+An application to extend the time limit by consent, containing supporting grounds, made on the form provided for this purpose (Schedule 13 which you can download by clicking here) need not be presented during a practice session but may simply be filed at the court office, along with the amended case protocol.
+The application will be dealt with by a judge.
 However, if the delay has already been extended twice, a request for extension, even by consent, must be presented during a practice session.